ModiaSim/Modia3D.jl/docs/src/index.md

 ## Release Notes

+### Version 0.10.3

+- New keyword `Scene(provideAnimationHistory=true)` in order to store animation data compactly during a simulation run.
+  After `simulate!(instantiatedModel, ...)`, the animation data of a `Model3D(..)` can be retrieved as dictionary via the new function `get_animationHistory(instantiatedModel, modelPathAsString)`

+- Improvements of the MPR algorithm to determine the distances between Object3Ds.

 ### Version 0.10.2

 - Model3D(..) with no degrees of freedom is now supported (previously, an error was triggered).